deanpcmad/ecologi/README.md

 ### Purchasing Carbon Offsets

 To purchase carbon offsets for an account.
 Requires number and units.
-Returns a `Ecologi::CarbonOffsetPurchase` response.

 Units must be either KG or Tonnes.